 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Tourism and Environment (Albania); Ministry of Foreign Trade and Economic Relations of Bosnia and Herzegovina (at Bosnia and Herzegovina state level) and Federal Ministry of Environment and Tourism (for the Federation of Bosnia and Herzegovina); Ministry of Sustainable Development and Tourism (Montenegro)
+Lead executing agency: Ministry of Tourism and Environment (Albania); Ministry of Foreign Trade and Economic Relations of Bosnia and Herzegovina (at state level in Bosnia and Herzegovina) and Federal Ministry of Environment and Tourism (at level of Federation of Bosnia and Herzegovina); Ministry of the Environment, Spatial Planning and Infrastructure (Kosovo); Ministry of Ecology, Spatial Planning and Urbanism (Montenegro)

 The pollution of inland water bodies and the Adriatic Sea has become a serious regional challenge for the countries of the Western Balkans and for EU countries bordering the Adriatic Sea.
 Increasing amounts of waste in rivers threaten economic activities such as tourism and fishing and endanger the health and livelihood of people throughout the region.
 As much as 90 per cent of the marine litter in the Adriatic Sea is made up of plastics.
 Tackling these challenges through a regional approach offers unique opportunities.

 The Integrated Waste Management and Marine Litter Prevention Programme in the Western Balkans (MLP) supports four countries – Albania, Bosnia and Herzegovina, Kosovo and Montenegro – in reducing plastic discharge into the Adriatic Sea.
 It aims to achieve its goals by facilitating regional exchange, knowledge sharing and cross-border cooperation.